noah777/hello-world/README.md

 # hello-world
 tutorial repo
 getting started by doing the hello world tutorial.
+Adding some valuable info.